< tap to back to main menu

 Rather than a one-time-every-six-months event, Functional Assessment is an ongoing process, integral to treatment, and one that provides benchmark measures of treatment success.
 Functional Assessment can and should, wherever possible, take place in context, while doing with, rather than

-Service Intensity Assessments
+Service Intensity Assessments for Children

 Service Intensity (Level of Care) Asssessments are no longer required for adult (ARMHS and Case Management) services.